What is a callus?

 Treatment of callus:

 Our podiatrists are highly skilled using specialised instruments to remove this callus.
-This process is painful and very effective.
+This process is painless and very effective.
 We then apply medicated foot creams that will aid in reducing the cracking and break down of this callus between appointments.
 Callus can also be managed via off-loading modalities e.g. orthotics, this will correct your foot mechanics and re-distribute pressure on the feet.